 The body appears not very upright, different parts become saggy and droopy.
 Wrinkles and hollowness are visible on the face.
 Maxillofacial surgeons perform minimally invasive treatments and invasive procedures to counter these effects.

-Minimally invasive procedures are done on mild to moderate effects such as botox, fillers, PRP to regain glow etcetera while invasive is done on moderate to severe effects of aging, for example, eyebrow lifting and forehead lifting.
+Minimally invasive procedures are done on mild to moderate effects such as dermal fillers to regain glow etcetera while invasive is done on moderate to severe effects of aging, for example, eyebrow lifting and forehead lifting.

 If you want to learn more about oral and maxillofacial surgery, then watch the full interview.